Elizabeth Fors is passionate about helping those injured from medical malpractice or personal injury.

 Ms. Fors enjoys exploring the outdoors with her dog, spending time with her family, and being the cool aunt to her niece and three nephews.
 She is also the two-time champion of her fantasy baseball league, a longtime knitter, and a lifelong reader of mystery novels.

-Represented the family of a 30-year-old woman who went to an emergency room with a fever and nausea three days after giving birth to her first child.
+$20.6 million jury verdict for the family of a 30-year-old woman who went to an emergency room with a fever and nausea three days after giving birth to her first child.
 The nurse practitioner defendant ignored lab tests showing that the woman had sepsis (a severe systemic infection) and sent her home.
 Twelve hours later, the woman was rushed back to the same emergency room, where she died.
 A jury returned a verdict in the amount of $20.6 million, which is the largest medical malpractice wrongful death verdict in state history.

 - Minnesota Supreme Court Advisory Committee on the Rules of Civil Procedure (2020-present)